hapify/hapify/docs/en/docs/getting-started/create-boilerplate/introduction.md

 }
 ```

-Will be written like this with Hapify syntax:
+Will be written like this with the Hapify syntax:

 === "Long syntax"